Become a member

 Everyone is invited this Christmas, as Polesden Lacey celebrates the festive season in style.
 From 23 November 2024 until 5 January 2025, the house will be elaborately dressed as if for a Christmas masquerade ball, inspired by Mrs Greville's attendance at the famous Devonshire House Ball in 1897.
 Come and admire the 20ft Christmas tree in the Hall and enjoy immersive scenes through the house.

 Are you looking for a special day out?
 Find out more about upcoming events here.
-Whether you're interested in fun family trails, autumn walks or festive wreath-making workshops, there's something for everyone to enjoy.
+Whether you're interested in festive wreath-making workshops, family trails in the grounds or Christmas sparkle and magic in the house, there's something for everyone to enjoy.

-Make the most of cosy autumnal days with the whole family at Polesden Lacey.
-From the play area at Kestrel Corner to stomping through the leaves on countryside walks, there's plenty of space to play, have fun and get closer to nature.
+Make the most of Christmas in Surrey by bringing the whole family to Polesden Lacey.
+From lots of festive fun on offer in the house and grounds to the play area at Kestrel Corner and crisp winter walks, there's plenty of space to play, have fun and enjoy some time with friends and family.

 Polesden Lacey is a two pawprint rated place.
 Dogs are welcome in large parts of the garden and wider 1,600-acre estate at Polesden Lacey.
 Pick up a dog walkers’ leaflet when you arrive or download the guide before you visit.